 - Open its public Wi-Fi hotspots to anyone who needs it

 If you’re struggling to pay your bills, don’t panic.
 If you’re in doubt, call your provider’s customer service line and speak directly with them.
 Chances are, they will have options available to you.

 What internet speed do I need to work from home?

-The good news is, many of the common applications you may use for work may not require a very speedy connection, including things like working in Google Docs, sending emails, and even participating in voice-based meetings.
+The good news is, many of the common applications you may use for work may not require a very speedy connection, including tasks like working in Google Docs, sending emails, and even participating in voice-based meetings.

-That said, video chatting or other “high-bandwidth” applications may require a faster connection, especially if multiple people in your home are trying to access them.
+That said, video chatting or other high-bandwidth applications may require a faster connection, especially if multiple people in your home are trying to access them.
 As a general guideline, we recommend a connection that supports at least 25 Mbps download and 5 Mbps upload to keep your entire family connected during this time.